The Pearl of Austria - Lake Hallstatt

 Once we picked up the rental car and exited the airport, we drove west on the Austrian A-4 autobahn to the S-6 where we headed south to the A-9.
 This took us northwest & just west of Stainach we exited onto the Austrian route 145 (Salzkammergut Strasse).
 At Esselbach, we exited onto the westbound Koppenstrasse which brought us into Obertraun.
 The Koppenstrasse rolls through some incredible mountains & forests, and sometimes had the appearance of a bicycle path!

 Driving in Austria: Drivers are disciplined and even though the autobahn (Bundesstraßen) speeds are faster than here in the USA, drivers are very cautious about lane changes and passing.
 As in Germany, the autobahn left lane is for passing only and not for cruising!
-The maximum speed limit is 130 kilometers per hour (81 miles per hour) and adherence to that speed limit is enforced.
+The maximum speed limit in Austria is 130 kilometers per hour (not quite 81 miles per hour) and adherence to that speed limit is enforced.

 It is still important to have a mapping system (we used our cell phone) but be prepared with a paper map backup if you find yourself out of cell tower range.
 Because the area we were headed to is mountainous, we knew that cell phone coverage could become erratic in various locations.